About the archive

 Local, family, and social historians

-For local historians the records, particularly of the provincial and Scottish based companies, show the development of the local economy and include information on local dignitaries and the local customer base.
+For local historians the records show the development of regional economies and include information on local dignitaries and the local customer base; the records of provincial and Scottish based companies are likely to be of particular interest.

 Business and economic historians